Bedrock-OSS/bedrock-wiki/docs/concepts/contents.md

 ## What for this file is

-This file *probably* optimizes the pack content, making it easier to achieve files for MC, like `texture_list.json`.
+This file *probably* optimizes the pack content, making it easier for the game to process the files, like `texture_list.json`.
 Mojang and marketplace content creators use this file.

 ## Automatizing the Process